 Effective data storytelling goes beyond mere visualization; it's about using data insights to tell a story that connects with the audience.
 Here are 3 tips to ensure your data stories effectively communicate insights and make a lasting impact.

-Tips for telling a great story
+Tips for telling a great data story

 Data storytelling (much like regular story craft) is an art.
 However, there are a few tips you can follow to make sure you create the best tale, based on the best data possible.